callumrollo/callumrollo.github.io/content/articles/bash.md

 done
 ```

-For clipping a dataset of interest from a larger geographical dataset before plotting.
+For clipping a dataset of interest from a larger geographical dataset of shapefiles before plotting.
 Requires [gdal](https://gdal.org/) library.
 ```
-#! /bin/bash
+#!/bin/bash
 #
 ogr2ogr -f "ESRI Shapefile" hidf_land.shp /media/callum/storage/Documents/global_datasets/osm_land/land_polygons.shp -clipsrc $1 $2 $3 $4
 # four numbers at end are western bound southern bound eastern bound and northern bound in degrees.
 Longitude is from -180 to 180